 This course is an extension and application of the basic design concepts introduced in the course Basic Design.
 Emphasis is placed on problem solving through the union of text and image.
 Layout, photographic, and illustrative computer applications are introduced as tools for solving design problems.
 Students learn to create visual messages that are aesthetically appealing as well as clearly informative through the manipulation of typography, symbolism, illustration, and photography within an environment.
 The projects may be 2-dimensional in nature, as in the design of posters, advertisements, brochures, or websites, or may be 3-dimensional in nature, as in signage systems, exhibit planning, or installations.
-Art 105 is highly recommended prior to this course.
 May be repeated for credit.